Jewels of the Kimberley

 Freshwater East Apartments

-After breakfast we head south down the Great Northern Highway to Purnululu National Park, home of the magnificent Bungle Bungles.
+This morning we head south down the Great Northern Highway to Purnululu National Park, home of the magnificent Bungle Bungles.
 This landscape of unique orange and black striped ‘beehive’ geological formations was created by rivers over a period of 20 million years.
 Unbelievably this area was known only to locals until the early 1980s; but once discovered by others, it was made a national park in 1987.
 We walk approximately two kilometres to Echidna Chasm, known for its towering Livistonia Palm trees, and then walk another 2 – 3 kms into stunning Cathedral Gorge, where towering rocks create a natural amphitheatre.

 Purnululu National Park